MahtabRanjbar/Emotion_Detection_EEG/README.md

 ## Results

 The results of our emotion classification models are documented comprehensively to facilitate analysis and comparison between the GRU and LSTM models.
+Generally we got better accuracy from GRU with about **92%**.
 For each model, we have generated and stored the following artifacts:

 ### Classification Report